Country overview: Czech Republic

 5 Share of persons aged 0+ with an equivalent disposable income below the at-risk-of-poverty threshold, which is set at 60 % of the national median equivalised disposable income (after social transfers).

-Results of ESPAD surveys on drug use among young people are available from 1995 and the most recent survey was done in 2011.
-Lifetime experience with an illicit drug other than marijuana/hashish among 15–16 year olds increased from 4.3 % in 1995 to 9.0 % in 1999, 11.2 % in 2003 and decreased back to 8 % in 2011 (ESPAD survey).
+Results of European School Survey Project on Alcohol and Other Drugs (ESPAD) surveys are available from 1995, with the most recent survey from 2011.
+Lifetime experience of an illicit drug other than marijuana/hashish among 15- to 16-year-olds increased from 4.3 % in 1995 to 9.0 % in 1999 and 11.2 % in 2003, and decreased to 8.0 % in 2011.
 In particular, marijuana (herbal cannabis) or hashish (cannabis resin) use is very prevalent among this age group.
-In 2011, 42 % reported that they had tried these substances at least once.
-Lifetime use of inhalants was reported to be 8 %, hallucinogens, 5 %, but ecstasy, 3 %.
-A decline was noted for lifetime cannabis use (45% in 2007), amphetamine use, which decreased from 5 % in 1999, to 2 % in 2011, ecstasy (from 8 % in 2003 to 3 % in 2011).
-Last year prevalence of cannabis use was 3 % and last month prevalence was 15 %, and is declining when compared to the results of 2003 survey when the highest rates were reported (36 % and 19 % respectively).
+In 2011 some 42 % reported that they had tried these substances at least once.
+Lifetime use of inhalants was reported to be 8 %, hallucinogens (LSD) 5 % and ecstasy 3 %.
+A decline was noted for lifetime use of cannabis (45 % in 2007 to 42 % in 2011), amphetamines (from 5 % in 1999 to 2 % in 2011), and ecstasy (from 8 % in 2003 to 3 % in 2011).
+Last year prevalence of cannabis was 30 % and last month prevalence was 15 %, indicating a decline compared with 2003, when the highest rates were reported (36 % and 19 % respectively).

-The last Health Behaviour in School-aged Children (HBSC) study among 15-year-old students, conducted in 2010, reported 31 % for lifetime prevalence of cannabis.
+The most recent Health Behaviour in School-aged Children (HBSC) study among 15-year-old students, conducted in 2010, reported 31 % lifetime prevalence of cannabis.
 While there was a drop in lifetime prevalence rates between 2002 and 2006 (from 31 % to 25 %), an increase was observed between 2006 and 2010 (from 25 % to 31 %).
-According to the last study, around one fifth of the students had used the cannabis in the past 12 months.
+Around one-fifth of the students had used cannabis in the past 12 months.

-Since 2007, a ministerial guideline introduces prevention into the school curriculum, describes the individual institutions involved in the system of prevention and the role of the teacher, defines the Minimum Preventive Programme, and recommends specific practices for schools and school facilities if they detect specific risk behaviour among children and young people.
+In 2011 the new ministerial guidelines on the prevention of risk behaviour in schools were issued.
+The guidelines describe the institutions and professionals involved in the system of prevention and their roles, defines the Minimum Preventive Programme, and recommends specific practices for schools and school facilities if they detect specific risk behaviour among children and young people.
 It addresses a broad range of social problems like truancy, bullying, racism, xenophobia, hooliganism, crime and the use of addictive substances.

-The international ‘Unplugged’ [www.EUDAP.net ] prevention programme was piloted in the Czech Republic between 2006–10 and its nationwide scale-up is recommended following the results of evaluation.
+The European Union Drug Abuse Prevention (EU-Dap) pilot project Unplugged, which targets 12- to 14-year-old children and their parents, was piloted in the Czech Republic between 2006–10 and its nationwide scale-up has been recommended following the results of evaluation.

-A priority target audience for selective prevention activities are children and adolescents from ethnic minorities, while local projects addressing high-risk families and street children are also available.
+A priority target audience for selective prevention activities is that of children and adolescents from ethnic minorities, while local projects addressing high-risk families, street children and children with attention and behavioural problems are also available.

 Indicated prevention programmes are almost exclusively oriented towards working with individuals and their families.